xriss/gamecake/readme.md

 	nacl/make

+Emscripten build using the sdk found in sdks so will not work if you have not populated that first.

+	emcc/make

 Build for android, uses the ndk found in sdks and you need to bake a lua project into the source.
 IE it spits out an apk file that can be